-St Mary's is an inclusive school and we always endeavour to do our best for all of our children.
+St Mary's is a fully inclusive school and we always endeavour to do our best for all of our children.
+We are committed to welcoming children of all abilities into our community and helping them reach their full potential through a wide and varied curriculum and individual support programmes where needed.
 All of our teachers are teachers of children with Special Education Needs and Disabilities (SEND).
-They all follow the school's SEND policy and know about ways in which their classroom organisation and their teaching may need to be adjusted to accommodate children with a range of SENDs.
+They all follow the school's SEND policy and know about ways in which their classroom organisation and their teaching may need to be individually tailored to accommodate children with a wide range of SENDs.